nobokai/tsl_assignment/README.md

 Assignment from The Smart Local

 This solution implements MVC(Model-View-Controller) approach.
-There'll be views (UI), Model (represents data of the app), and Controllers which will be used to handle browser request.
+There'll be views (UI), Model (represents data of the app), and Controllers which will be used to handle browser requests.

 To run the application,  you can simply press F5, or fn + F5.